ksu-hmi/Get-Well-Stay-Well/README.md

 # Get-Well-Stay-Well
-A mobile application to prevent hospital readmissions within 30 days of discharge.
+A mobile application to prevent hospital readmissions.
+This will target high-risk populations at risk of readmission within 30 days of discharge.

 ## Table of Contents